via-lang/via/README.md

 ## Contribution

 > [!WARNING]
 > A quick heads-up if you are looking to contribute: the author (I, @xnlogical) frequently hoards large, incomplete changes locally before pushing them.
-The project (as I deem) is not mature enough to demand proper version control practices.
+The project (as I deem) is not mature enough to warrant proper version control practices.
 >
-> Because of the aforementioned reasons, upstream development is highly asynchronous - meaning external contributors should expect massive merge conflicts, or in general a life of pain.
+> Because of the aforementioned reasons, upstream development is largely asynchronous - meaning contributors should expect massive merge conflicts, or more broadly: _a life of pain_.
 >
 > If you are still brave enough to navigate the mess, all kinds of contributions are more than welcome!

 See [CONTRIBUTING.md](./CONTRIBUTING.md).

-## AI Usage
+## AI

-All usage within this project is strictly limited to macro implementation (`via_macros`), planning, and general advisory.
+AI generation within this project is strictly limited to macro implementations (`via_macros`), planning, and general advisory.

 ## Credits